inc0gn1k0/submission_final_st2195/README.md

 ###  How to recreate my condas environment

+1. Make sure you have installed rust (Download Rust, and installconda if you haven't: https://rustup.rs/)
-1. Navigate to the path where you cloned submission_final folder from the repo link using terminal or cmd prompt
+2. Navigate to the path where you cloned submission_final folder from the repo link using terminal or cmd prompt
-2. Within terminal or cmd prompt: `conda env create -f environment.yml`
+3. Within terminal or cmd prompt: `conda env create -f environment.yml`
-3. Activate the environment in terminal: `conda activate submission_final`
+4. Activate the environment in terminal: `conda activate submission_final`
 	- You can also activate the condas environment from within VS code or any other notebook editor locally on your machine by selecting it at runtime (select submission_final at runtime)

 ### Dependencies not covered by my condas environment